 - Use drag and drop to display an image series on a given panel.
 On mobile, you have to touch and hold the image series icon you want for at least 0.4 seconds and then start dragging.

-- Hovering over a tool with your mouse will show what the tool does as well as its keyboard shortcut (i.e. the keyboard shortcut for zoom is “z”).
+- Hovering over a tool with your mouse will show what the tool does as well as its keyboard shortcut (i.e. the keyboard shortcut for cursor is “c”).

 - The active panel is the one with an orange border around it.
 Pressing a keyboard shortcut will change the current tool for all panels, except for the reset and MPR tool which only apply to the active panel.

-- To use the current tool, hold down either the left or right mouse button (at this point they are equivalent) and move the mouse.
+- To use a tool, hold down the corresponding mouse button and move the mouse.

 - When you click the window tool, a menu opens with some preset window levels.
 If you don’t want one of the preset window levels, just use your mouse to manually set the window center and width.
 As you adjust, the window width and center are shown in the bottom right corner.
 The window level can be reset to default using the reset tool, although the scale and center of the image will also be reset.